Relative Fontaine-Messing theory over power series rings: Introduction

 \section{Introduction}

 Let $k$ be a perfect field of characteristic $p>2$, $W(k)$ the Witt vectors over $k$, $R= W(k)[\![t_1, \dots, t_d]\!]$ the power series ring over $W(k)$ in $d$-variables, and $X$ a smooth proper scheme over $R$.
-The aim of this paper is to extend classical Fontaine-Messing theory as in \cite{FontaineMessing} to the setting where the base is $R$.
+The aim of this paper is to extend classical Fontaine--Messing theory as in \cite{FontaineMessing} to the setting where the base is $R$.